QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 ax.text(11, 7.0, '?', size=16, ha='center', va='center');
 ```

-We can see that Numpy has difficulty expanding the arrays to the same size.
+We can see that NumPy has difficulty expanding the arrays to the same size.

-It is because when `b` is expanded from `b -> (3,)` to `b -> (3, 3)`, Numpy is still having difficulties to match `b` with `a -> (3, 2)`.
+It is because when `b` is expanded from `b -> (3,)` to `b -> (3, 3)`, NumPy is still having difficulties to match `b` with `a -> (3, 2)`.

 It will get even trickier when we move to higher dimensions.

 Fortunately, we have a list of rules for broadcasting thanks to [Jake VanderPlas](https://jakevdp.github.io/PythonDataScienceHandbook/02.05-computation-on-arrays-broadcasting.html):

-* Step 1: When the dimensions of two arrays do not match, Numpy will expand the one with less dimension by adding dimension(s) on the left of the existing dimensions.
+* Step 1: When the dimensions of two arrays do not match, NumPy will expand the one with less dimension by adding dimension(s) on the left of the existing dimensions.
     - For example, when `a -> (3, 3)` and `b -> (3,)`, broadcasting will add a dimension to the left so that `b -> (1, 3)`;
     - When `a -> (2, 2, 2)` and `b -> (2, 2)`, then broadcasting will add a dimension to the left so that `b -> (1, 2, 2)`.
     - When `a -> (3, 2, 2)` and `b -> (2)`, then broadcasting will add a dimension to the left so that `b -> (1, 1, 2)`.

-* Step 2: When the two arrays have the same dimension but different shapes, Numpy will try to expand arrays to match each other.
+* Step 2: When the two arrays have the same dimension but different shapes, NumPy will try to expand arrays to match each other.
     - For example, when `a -> (1, 3)` and `b -> (3, 1)`, then broadcasting will expand both `a` and `b` so that `a -> (3, 3)` and `b -> (3, 3)`;
     - When `a -> (2, 2, 2)` and  `b -> (1, 2, 2)`, then broadcasting will expand `b` so that `b -> (2, 2, 2)`.
     - When `a -> (3, 2, 2)` and `b -> (2,)`, then broadcasting will add a dimension to the left so that `b -> (1, 1, 2)`.